jellebaele/datastructures_algorithms/src/data_structures/queue/README.md

   memory than needed, or if the array fills up, it cannot hold more elements.
 And resizing an array can be costly.
 - Shifting cost: Dequeue causes the first element in a queue to be removed, and the other elements must be shifted to take the removed elements' place.
 This is inefficient and can cause problems, especially if the queue is long.
+- It is faster compared to a list-based queue due to contigous memory allocation.
 - Alternatives: Some programming languages have built-in data structures optimized for queue  operations that are better than using arrays.

 ## Queue Implementation using Linked Lists